The best and worst Super Bowl 2020 commercials

 Snickers Fixed the World

-Dropping a big Snickers bar into a big hole is the solution, or something.
+Dropping a big Snickers bar into a big hole is the solution to all of our problems, or something.
 The highlight of this commercial is someone naming their baby 'Kale', which has surely happened in the real world by now.

 Planters, 'Tribute'